dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 - **removeRewardsOnBehalf**

-    This access controlled function can only be called by the Milkomeda DAO to claim rewards for a smart contract that cannot claim its own rewards.
+    There is an access controlled function can only be called by the Milkomeda DAO to claim rewards for a smart contract that cannot claim its own rewards.

     See below [claim rewards](./claim-rewards)